2018ik/2018ik.github.io/_wiki/redemption.markdown

 ## Background

-**Redemption** is God taking our place in suffering judgment and in the payment of debts.
+**Redemption** (also called **judicial redemption** to differentiate it from [the redemption of the body](../glorification)) is God taking our place in suffering judgment and in the payment of debts.
 Redemption is the result of God’s love, and it is accomplished by the blood of Christ.
+Christ's accomplishment of God's judicial redemption resulted in the five items of:

+1. Forgiveness of sins (Eph.
+1:7)
+2. Washing away of sins (Heb.
+1:3)
+3. Justification (Rom.
+3:24)
+4. Reconciliation (Rom 5:10)
+5. Positional sanctification (Heb.
+13:12; 10:29)

 [Man fell](../fall_of_man), sin entered, and man became unrighteous in the eyes of God.
 According to God's righteousness, everything of God must be righteous; therefore, for God to accomplish His economy, He must first make man righteous.
 This is accomplished through redemption.